AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/MaxOccurence.md

 XmlSchemaManager.MaxOccurence Method
 ====================================
-AutomationML 2.1 APIReturned the maximal occurrence for child nodes with the specified name under a parent node with the specified name.
+Returned the maximal occurrence for child nodes with the specified name under a parent node with the specified name.
 For unbounded occurrences, the returned value is [MaxValue][1].
 If the occurrence is `0`, the existence of a child with that name under a parent with that name is not allowed.

   **Namespace:**  [Aml.Engine.Schema][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)